 MicroStrategy vs Power BI

-- There is a possibility to use MicroStrategy as a source in Power Bi report.
+- There is a possibility to use MicroStrategy as a source in Power Bi report, which is a powerful Microstrategy tool.
 That is accomplished with the connector.

 - Power Bi can be set up for work with a large amount of data